The Lichess Integration - A Deep Dive into Challenges, Solutions, and Future Plans

 /api/stream/game/{id} - Compares the

-turnscount andlastMovefield to detect new moves - Skips polling when it's the player's turn (to avoid unnecessary API calls)
+turnscount andlastMovefield to detect new moves - Polls continuously even when it's the player's turn, to detect moves made on the Lichess website

 // Poll every 3 seconds to avoid the 3-60 second delay in the stream